adamhott/microbit_v2_rgb_led/README.md

 12. Insert the other female end of the Jumper wire into the Kitronik Breakout Board Edge Connector, to one of the 0V pins (Ground pin).

-13. Build and Flash your micro:bit V2:
+13. Connect the micro:bit V2 to your computer using the micro-USB to USB-A cable.

-Connect the micro:bit V2 to your computer using the USB cable.
+14. Build and Flash your micro:bit V2:

 > Run this command from the root cloned directory: